Rightpoint/RZIntrinsicContentSizeTextView/README.md

 	.atributedPlaceholer attributedString for the placeholder label.

 If you need more fine grained control over how the placeholder looks you can use the `.attributedPlaceholder`
-**Note:** the size of the textview does not take into account a different font then the `.font` property
+**Note:** the size of the textview does not take into account a different font then the `.font` property.
+For the time being it is encouraged that these two fonts be equal

 ###Size Changing